landlab/landlab/docs/install.rst

 - In the Package Manager, search for and install the **pip 6.1.1-1** and **netCDF4 1.1.7.1-2** libraries.

 -	Once **pip** and **netCDF** are installed, go to the Canopy editor window.
 On the toolbar, go to Tools → Canopy Terminal to open the command line.
 Alternatively you can open a standard terminal window, such as an xterm (X11.app) or terminal window (Terminal.app) on a mac, which are both found in the Applications/Utilities directory.
+If you do use a standard terminal, make sure you have :ref:`resolved your path issues <correcting_python_version>`).

 - Now to install Landlab!
 On the command line, enter the following command::